Chart Color Schemes

 The latest Census data sees Ulverstone placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

 Ulverstone's cultural diversity was found to be below average, with 90.7% of its population born in Australia, 93.4% being citizens, and 97.2% speaking English only at home.
-Christianity is the main religion in Ulverstone, comprising 46.6% of people, compared to 43.0% across Rest of Tas.
-The top three ancestry groups are English (35.4%), Australian (33.4%), and Irish (7.2%).
+The dominant religion in Ulverstone is Christianity, which accounts for 46.6% of the population, compared to 43.0% across the rest of Tasmania.
+In terms of ancestry, the top three represented groups are English (35.4%), Australian (33.4%), and Irish (7.2%).

 Frequently Asked Questions - Diversity